truenas/documentation/static/includes/TopToolbar.md

 &NewLine;

-The SCALE top navigation top toolbar provides access to functional areas of the UI that you might want to directly access while on other screens in the UI.
+The TrueNAS top navigation top toolbar provides access to functional areas of the UI that you might want to directly access while on other screens in the UI.
 Icon buttons provide quick access to dropdown lists of options, dropdown panels with information on system alerts or tasks, and can include access to other information or configuration screens.
 It also shows the name of admin user currently logged into the system to the left of the **Settings** and **Power** icons.